Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Introduction

-This problem is of practical importance and features characteristics that make it useful for illustrating the proposed methodology.
-An integer linear programming (ILP) formulation of the problem can be solved (at least up to a certain precision) by commercial ILP solvers in reasonable time (seconds to minutes) \emph{under perfect information} \citep{MantEtAl17}.
-However, the formulation cannot be used for the application because of the restricted computational budget (fraction of a second) and, even more importantly, because of the uncertainty over the yet unknown container weights at the time of booking.
+We examine specifically the problem of predicting at high speed - in real time - with a trained ML approximator the expected TDOS pertaining to the railway container booking problem, conditionally on a booking request and a set of available railcars.
+This problem is of practical importance and features characteristics that make it useful for illustrating the proposed methodology: On the one hand, an integer linear programming (ILP) formulation of the operational LPP problem can be solved under full information by commercial ILP solvers within seconds or minutes (Mantovani et al. 2018).
+On the other hand, this formulation cannot be used for the application due to advance information about container weights being usually unavailable, and to computing time being too long to support a real-time application.